lisashinoda/Final_thesis_BSc/README.md

 # Features
-Code for used in my final thesis in BSc.<br>
+Code, which is used in my final thesis in BSc.<br>
 Visualize the correlation of environmental data and perila disease data.<br>
 Also, predicting perila disease using machine learning methods(Logistic Regression, SVM, RF, LSTM)